duncan/dev/public/culture/internet/all-your-base-are-belong-to-us.md

 It’s been twenty years since [the music video for “All Your Base Are Belong to Us“][link] arrived.
 I had to explain this to soooo many people.
 And, it occasionally still pops up in my brain.

-For what it’s worth, according to [Wikipedia], the original script in Japanese was: きみたちの基地きちは、全すべて CATS がいただいた。 A decent translation is “CATS has taken all of your bases.”
+For what it’s worth, according to [Wikipedia], the original Zero Wing game script in Japanese was: きみたちの基地きちは、全すべて CATS がいただいた。 A decent translation is “CATS has taken all of your bases.”
 For kicks, I used Google’s translation service and got: “All of your bases were received by CATS.”

 Bing’s translation?
 “All of your bases were cats.”
 Priceless.